US earnings recovery may be faster than in previous crises

 Sam Hendel, president at investment firm Levin Easterly Partners, said he expects a W-shaped recovery instead of a V-shaped recovery, and a lot will depend on the speed and efficacy of a COVID-19 vaccine.

-"This recession is driven by main street due to the necessity to change behavior during the pandemic, and we are fortunate to have a well-capitalized banking system."
+"This recession is driven by main street due to the necessity to change behavior during the pandemic, and we are fortunate to have a well-capitalised banking system."